-5. Click to validate the information in this section.
-Error messages will appear below required fields that are blank, or required fields that were not entered correctly.
-If there are no errors users will progress to the Project Details section and a green check mark will appear to the right of the Basic Project Information label on the left menu.
+- 4. Click to save the information for this section.
+If there are no errors a gray check mark will appear to the right of the Basic Project Information label on the left menu. - 5.
+Click on the Project Details to move to the next section.